dashnetics/documentation/docs/manuals/advanced/import-data/importing-companies.md

     2.  **Company Name** _in column 2_

+You can have as many columns/fields after the mandatory fields you need, so include any fields you may need in dashnetics

 ### Rows
 1. The first row of the file is for headings, as it will be used to create the field titles.
 2. A row with the first column of 'CATEGORY' is the category row.